Eucile/doctor-search/README.md

 2. The program will return an error message in the event of a failed or unhelpful api call.
   * Input: "I'm 80"
-  * Output: "Oopse!
+  * Output: "Oh no!
 Something went wrong.
-Please try again...", or something.
+Please try again...", etc.

 ### Technologies and Resources